rbrtsmith/rbrtsmith.github.io/_posts/2015-08-29-a-modern-frontend-workflow.md

 I've been spending most of my time playing with webpack but I'm yet to fully get the hang of it, beyond the very basics at least.
 I plan to write more about webpack as I improve my understanding of the tool.

+[Here](http://survivejs.com/) is a book introducing Webpack - and also covers ReactJs

 &nbsp;

 ##Test driven development